On Good-for-MDPs Automata: Membership in EXPTIME for GFM

 \begin{proof} The proof of the difference in the probability of winning in case $\lang(\mathcal S) \neq \lang(\mathcal T)$ or in case $\mathcal S$ is not GFG are the same as in \cref{lemma:GFM-NBW-onlyif}.

 We additionally have to show that $\mathrm{PSem}_{\C}^{\M'}(s_0) = 1$.
-But this is easily provided by the construction: when we move on to some $\M_{p, \sigma}$, $\M_q$, or $\M_t$, we have sure, almost sure, and sure satisfaction, respectively, of the property by construction, while staying for ever in the central part of the new MC happens with probability $0$. \end{proof}
+But this is easily provided by the construction: when we move on to some $\M_{p, \sigma}$, $\M_q$, or $\M_t$, we have sure, almost sure, and sure satisfaction, respectively, of the property by construction, while staying forever in the central part of the new MC happens with probability zero. \end{proof}